rusuly/MySqlCdc/src/MySqlCdc/README.md

 - GEOMETRY type is read as `byte[]` but there is no parser that constructs .NET objects.
 - DECIMAL type is parsed to string as MySql decimal has bigger range(65 digits) than .NET decimal.
+- VARCHAR and VARBINARY are read as `byte[]` because we don't know the encoding.
+For example, a character set of `utf8mb3` will not always be parsed correctly by .net's UTF8 encoding.

 ## Supported versions
 MySqlCdc supports both MariaDB & MySQL server.